The need for clarity in Wills

 Remember, clarity is a key component in Will writing.

-I have redrafted clauses which span 1-page and converted them into just one sentence.
+We have redrafted clauses which span 1-page and converted them into just one sentence.

 Don’t be tricked into thinking that a Will needs to be confusing and that a long Will is an effective Will.
 It is quality and not quantity.